grafana/pyroscope/docs/sources/configure-client/opentelemetry/ebpf-profiler.md

 # OpenTelemetry profiles support (experimental)

+{{< docs/experimental product="OpenTelemetry profiles" >}}

-Pyroscope now includes experimental support for receiving and visualizing profiles from OpenTelemetry sources.
+Pyroscope includes experimental support for receiving and visualizing profiles from OpenTelemetry sources.
 This integration allows you to:

 - Collect system-wide profiles using the [OpenTelemetry eBPF profiler](https://github.com/open-telemetry/opentelemetry-ebpf-profiler)
 - Process profile data through the OpenTelemetry Collector
 - Visualize profiles in Grafana using Pyroscope

-## Important Notes About Current Status
+## Considerations

-Before getting started, please be aware of the following limitations:
+Before getting started, you should consider the following limitations:

 - The OpenTelemetry profiles protocol ([proto files](https://github.com/open-telemetry/opentelemetry-proto/tree/main/opentelemetry/proto/profiles)) is under active development:
     - Breaking changes are expected and have occurred